 Alterations and improvements

-This is the case both for council tenants and leaseholders.
+This applies to applications by both council tenants and leaseholders.

 What changes do I need permission for?